What is Functional Testing? Types and Example (Full Guide)

 What is Functional Testing?

-Functional testing is a type of software testing where the basic functionalities of an application are tested against a predetermined set of specifications.
+In functional testing, testers evaluate an application’s basic functionalities against a predetermined set of specifications.
 Using Black Box Testing techniques, functional tests measure whether a given input returns the desired output, regardless of any other details.
 Results are binary: tests pass or fail.

 Why is Functional Testing Important?

-Functional testing is important because without it, you may not accurately understand whether your application functions as intended.
-An application may pass non-functional tests and otherwise perform well, but if it doesn’t deliver the key expected outputs to the end-user, the application cannot be considered working.
+Functional testing is important because, without it, you may not accurately understand whether your application functions as intended.
+An application may pass non-functional tests and otherwise perform well.
+Still, if the application doesn’t deliver the key expected outputs to the end-user, it cannot be considered working.

 What is the Difference between Functional and Non-Functional Testing?

-Functional tests verify whether specified functional requirements are met, where non-functional tests can be used to test non-functional things like performance, security, scalability or quality of the application.
-To put it another way, functional testing is concerned with if key functions are operating, and non-functional tests are more concerned with how the operations take place.
+Functional tests check if the application meets specified functional requirements, while non-functional tests assess aspects like performance, security, scalability, and overall quality.
+To put it another way, functional testing is concerned with whether key functions are operating, and non-functional tests are more concerned with how the operations take place.

 Examples of Functional Testing Types